 The star of Hairspray, Harvey Fierstein, came out for Hair as well.
 In point of fact, Fierstein said, as a lad of 14, he actually auditioned for the show, using its plaintive hit ballad, "Frank Mills."
 He and Phoebe Snow, both carried away by the excitement of the moment, coaxed Kathie Lee Gifford on stage for some extra-inning gyrations.
 They may still be dancing.
 The curtain never came down.
 Buckets of daisies strewn on the revelers on stage were as close to a button as the show came.

-Most Contented Customer of the Evening — a crowded category on opening night — had to be The Public's Lion King, the hirsute Oskar Eustis, who staged a three-night concert of Hair in Central Park two years ago, and celebrated its 40th anniversary with a 2008 full production there, and recruited a raft of producers (Jeffrey Richards, Elizabeth Ireland McCann, Jerry Frankel, Jed Bernstein, The Nederlanders, et al) to bring the show to Broadway for what now appears to be a long winter's nap.
+Tribal cavorting constantly spilled off the stage and into the audience.
+There's lots of traffic (and writhing) in the aisles.
+It's not the best show for sneaking off to the john.
+Most Contented Customer of the Evening — a crowded category on opening night — had to be The Public's Lion King, the hirsute Oskar Eustis, who staged a three-night concert of Hair in Central Park two years ago, and celebrated its 40th anniversary with a 2008 full production there, and recruited a raft of producers ( Jeffrey Richards, Elizabeth Ireland McCann, Jerry Frankel, Jed Bernstein, The Nederlanders, et al) to bring the show to Broadway for what now appears to be a long winter's nap.

 Eustis was in full sway all evening, rocking back and forth in his seat to the insistent, pulsating music.
 At one point, he literally danced in the aisles (a right heretofore reserved only for over-stimulated critics).
 Yes, he led the charge on stage.